Hario V60 Filter 02 - Plastic

 Product features:

-- Material: plastic – also available in a glass version .
+• Material: Plastic – also available in a glass version.

-- Size: Filter size 02 , ideal for 1-4 cups of coffee (15-30 g of coffee powder).
+• Size: Filter size 02, ideal for 1–4 cups of coffee (15–30 g of ground coffee).

-- Travel companion: Lightweight and compact, perfect for home and on the go.
+• Travel companion: Lightweight and compact, perfect for home and on the go.

-- Dishwasher safe: Heat resistant up to 120 degrees Celsius.
+• Dishwasher safe: Heat-resistant up to 120 degrees Celsius.

-Standard recipe with the glass V60 for filter coffee
+Standard recipe for filter coffee with the glass V60

-- Grind 15-30 g of coffee (grind size like cane sugar) and calculate the amount of water in a ratio of 1:16.
-Example: 15 grams of coffee * 16 = 240 ml.
-Benjamin brews 18 grams with 300 ml of water, i.e., 6 grams of coffee powder to 100 ml of water.
+3. Grind 15-30 g of coffee (grind size similar to cane sugar) and calculate the amount of water using a 1:16 ratio.
+Example: 15 grams of coffee * 16 = 240 ml Benjamin's standard brew is 18 grams with 300 ml of water, i.e., 6 grams of coffee per 100 ml of water.

 Why do we sell the Hario V60 02?